 Homemade chicken broth is out of this world!

 In case I haven’t said this before, I love my slow cooker!
-It’s like magic – you throw a bunch of ingredients in, came back later and, le poof!
+It’s like magic – you throw a bunch of ingredients in, come back later, and, le poof!
 Dinner’s ready!

 - 1 chicken carcass (skin-on for best results)